Overview of North Carolina Taxes

 The property tax in North Carolina is a locally assessed tax collected by the counties.
 The state Department of Revenue does not send property tax bills or collect property taxes.

-The three main elements of the property tax system in North Carolina are real property, personal property and motor vehicles.
+The 3 main elements of the property tax system in North Carolina are real property, personal property and motor vehicles.

 For almost all the segments of the property tax, Jan.
 1 is the tax lien date.
 In other words, an individual owning property as of that date is liable for property taxes in the county where the property is located.